addiscent/php-server-mon-sys/README.md

 See instructions below for example client connections, using _MySQL Client Program_ and _phpMyAdmin_.

 ##### Using A _MySQL_ Client Program With _PHP Server Monitor_ Database
-The following instructions assume you are already familiar with _MySQL_ command and operation procedures.
+The following instructions assume you are already familiar with _MySQL_ commands and operation procedures.

 The command below pulls and temporarily loads a _mysql_ Docker container for use as a _MySQL client_.
 After exiting the _mysql> prompt_, the temporary _MySQL client_ container is automatically discarded.